Department of Finance

 - International students must also submit a score of at least 79 on the Test of English as a Foreign Language (TOEFL) iBT.
 TOEFL scores may not be more than two years old.

-Candidates who do not possess a master’s degree in a business or business-related discipline with sufficient quantitative rigor are required to complete a program consisting of a minimum of 84 semester credit hours.
+Candidates who do not possess a master’s degree in a business or business-related discipline with sufficient quantitative rigor are required to complete a program consisting of a minimum of 75 semester credit hours.
 The Ph.D.
 Program Committee for the major area discipline will determine a degree program for each candidate based upon that candidate’s particular background.
 Candidates whose backgrounds are determined to be insufficient may be directed to take additional background or leveling courses (see sections A, B, and C of the Program of Study below) before proceeding to the program’s required courses.
 Some or all of the background requirements (sections A, B, and C) may be waived for candidates who enter the program with the appropriate prior graduate coursework.

 Admission may include an appointment to a teaching assistantship, research assistantship, or research fellowship.
 The Ph.D.
 Program Committee, comprised of members selected from the graduate faculty, is responsible for advising students.

-The degree requires a minimum of 84 semester credit hours beyond the bachelor’s degree.
+The degree requires a minimum of 75 semester credit hours beyond the bachelor’s degree.

-No course for which a grade of less than “C” was earned can be applied to the Doctoral degree program, and no more than two courses with a grade of “C” may be applied to the program.
+No course for which a grade of less than “C” was earned can be applied to the doctoral degree program, and no more than two courses with a grade of “C” may be applied to the program.

 Program of Study